LOtting/COG-01/README.md

 Basic shell commands for navigation in file system etc.

 ### Git commands
-Basic git commands starting with Git and use GitHub to store the repositories
+Basic git commands starting with Git and use GitHub to store the repositories.

+### Programming resources
+Collection of useful programming resources.